Zotman03/Zotman03/README.md

-### Hi there 👋 I am David
+### Hi there 👋 I am David Ning
-**Hello this is my personal GitHub readme, I am a first year CS major @UC, Irvine.**
+**Hello this is my personal GitHub readme, I am a second year CS major @UC, Irvine.**

 I want to be a computer scientist.
-Some fun fact about me is that this is the first time I start to use GitHub.
 My pronounce is He/His/Him.
-I am a beginner, I really want to learn more about coding.
 I wish to get an internship soon, hopefully.
-I am currently learning about discrete math for Computer Science, boolean algebra, linear algebra, and Intermediate Programming.
-I do Python and Java, and a little HTML.
+I am currently learning about Machine Learning, Software Engineering, and C++.
+I do Python, Java, and C++.

 The link below is my github's profile.
 Currently I don't have a lot of stuff in there but I will create more eventually.